ygemici/osz/loader/README.md

 and aspect ratio too).
 That's more than enough for [Ultra HD 4K](https://en.wikipedia.org/wiki/4K_resolution) (3840 x 2160).

 The main information [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h) is mapped at `bootboot` symbol (level 2 only).
+It consist of a fixed 128 bytes long header followed by various number of fixed records.
 Your initrd (with the additional kernel modules and servers) is enitrely in the memory, and you can locate it using this struct's *initrd_ptr* and *initrd_size* members.
 The physical address of the framebuffer can be found in the *fb_ptr* field.
 The *boot time* and a platform independent *memory map* are also provided.

 The configuration string (or command line if you like) is mapped at `environment` symbol (level 2 only).